gemini86/bitunloader/README.md

 Pad to 16 bits:

 	bitunloader(1277, {mode: 'string', padding: 16}) //result will be ''0000010011111101'

+Pad to 8 bits on a 17 bit number:

 	bitunloader(69420, {padding: 8}) //result will be '10000111100101100' (still 17 bits long)